hex0punk/wally/README.md

     docker run -it go-wally /bin/sh
     ```

-5. Once inside the container, check the presence of the `wally` binary and inspect it:
+5. Run Wally with Docker, specifying the necessary parameters, such as the project path, configuration file, etc.:

     ```bash
-    ls -l /go/src/app/wally
-    file /go/src/app/wally
+    docker run -w /<PROJECT>/ -v $(pwd):/<PROJECT> go-wally map /<PROJECT>/... -vvv
     ```

-   Ensure that the binary is present and has the correct size and type.

-6. Exit the interactive shell by typing `exit`.

-7. Run Wally with Docker, specifying the necessary parameters, such as the project path, configuration file, etc.:

-    ```bash
-    docker run -v $(pwd):/go/src/app go-wally wally map -p ./... -vvv
-    ```

    Adjust the flags (-p, -vvv, etc.) as needed for your use case.

-8. If you have a specific configuration file (e.g., .wally.yaml), you can mount it into the container:
+6. If you have a specific configuration file (e.g., .wally.yaml), you can mount it into the container:

     ```bash
-    docker run -v $(pwd):/go/src/app -v /path/to/.wally.yaml:/go/src/app/.wally.yaml go-wally wally map -c .wally.yaml -p ./... -vvv
+    docker run -w </PROJECT> -v $(pwd):</PROJECT> -v </PATH/TO/.wally.yaml>:</PROJECT>/.wally.yaml go-wally map -c .wally.yaml -p ./... -vvv
     ```

    This will run Wally within a Docker container, analyzing your Go code for HTTP and RPC routes based on the specified indicators and configurations.

-9. Optionally, if you encountered any issues during the Docker build, you can revisit the interactive shell inside the container for further debugging.
+7. Optionally, if you encountered any issues during the Docker build, you can revisit the interactive shell inside the container for further debugging.

-10. After running Wally, you can check the results and the generated PNG or XDOT graph output, as explained in the README.
+8. After running Wally, you can check the results and the generated PNG or XDOT graph output, as explained in the README.

 ## Wally's fanciest features